 Stephanie Granato is a co-founder of Creative Technologies Inc. She is the Chief Operating Officer, General Counsel and majority shareholder of CTI.

-Granato has served as Program Manager on numerous CTI projects including a re-conceptualization of BAE’s reconfigurable Vehicle Crew Trainer, Boeing’s Immersive Integrated Training Environment Demonstration and an organizational analysis of BRAC impact for the Fires Center of Excellence at Fort Sill.
+Granato has served as Program Manager on numerous CTI projects including a re-conceptualization of BAE?s reconfigurable Vehicle Crew Trainer, Boeing?s Immersive Integrated Training Environment Demonstration and an organizational analysis of BRAC impact for the Fires Center of Excellence at Fort Sill.

 A graduate of Yale Law School, Granato practiced law with Simpson, Thatcher & Bartlett in New York and regional and international firms in Los Angeles before joining CTI.
 Prior to law school, Granato served as an analyst for Houlihan Lokey Howard & Zukin in Los Angeles where she designed financial models and valued securities of private companies.

-Granato earned her master’s degree from the London School of Economics, and her undergraduate degree from the University of California at Los Angeles, where she was elected to Phi Beta Kappa.
+Granato earned her master?s degree from the London School of Economics, and her undergraduate degree from the University of California at Los Angeles, where she was elected to Phi Beta Kappa.
 She is admitted to the bar in California, New York, Washington, D.C. and Connecticut.

 Todd Paulsen serves as a Senior Analyst and Director of Training at CTI.
 In these roles he draws on more than 15 years of experience as a military instructor.
 His extensive military expertise includes intelligence, combat infantry, CAS, C2, fire support, and air defense, and his exemplary subject matter expertise provides sound analysis.

-Paulson was a member of the original JFETS design and development team, while continuing to shape requirements driving the emerging CFFT research agenda.
+Paulsen was a member of the original JFETS design and development team, while continuing to shape requirements driving the emerging CFFT research agenda.
 He has experience using most Fires-related simulations for training Joint Forward Observers and Joint Terminal Attack Controllers, including the Call-For-Fire Trainer, the Deployable Virtual Training Environment, Forward Observer PC Simulator, VBS Fires, OneSAF, JSAF, General Simulator and JFETS.

 Paulsen has participated in various research efforts for industry and government, including the evaluation of emerging technologies, assorted intelligence investigations, training support trend analysis, and AI assessment.
-Paulsen’s perspective and academic grounding is guided by his combat experience.
+Paulsen?s perspective and academic grounding is guided by his combat experience.

 Paulsen earned his BA in Biochemistry from Occidental College and an MS of Strategic Intelligence from the National Defense Intelligence College at the Defense Intelligence Agency.